elixir's lovely pipelines

 end

-input data.
-It dispatches to a series of functions, each of which does one thing
+Our public function, count, serves a similar purpose as a composed method, providing a high-level overview of the transformations being applied to the input data.
+It dispatches to a series of functions, each of which does one thing in a stateless fashion.

-decomposing the problem, each time at a lower level of abstraction, while
+Beginning with list_of_strings and list_of_words, we continue decomposing the problem, each time at a lower level of abstraction, while straightforwardly self-documenting their return values.

-are passed to the higher-order functions map
+The functions strip_non_alphanumeric_chars, update_tallies, and is_word? are passed to the higher-order functions map and filter_map.

 These could be passed as lambdas, but as much as possible I try to keep all logic in a given function at the same level of abstraction (SLAP), which makes it easier both to maintain and to reason about.